Desk with Laptop, Calculator, Files and small model of house with epc colours

 Device manufacturers submit applications to the BRE to get their devices initially listed in the PCDB, and also to get entries for their devices modified.

-There is a defined process for doing this and defined test procedures inplace for the different types of devices.
+There is a defined process for doing this and defined test procedures are in place for the different types of devices.

 You can search for products within the PCDB yourself online here: